Meet the team!

 Research Assistant

 About me: I am a junior biology major and cognitive science minor on the premedical track.
 I am interested in the impact of viruses on their host’s health and how they are so successful at propagating.
+My project investigates maternal antibody transfer from parent to offspring

 Fun fact: I was born in Cameroon, a beautiful country in Central Africa.